rluis/dockerRL/README.md

 # dockerRL
-Docker Files for several softwares of enviroments
+Docker Files for several softwares or conda enviroments